What Is a Metaphor? Definition and Examples

 Finally, metaphors are often used to add color or emphasis to the point you’re trying to get across.
 For instance, if you say someone has a “heart of gold,” you’re using a metaphor to describe their good nature.
 While the person’s heart isn't literally made of gold, this type of figurative language communicates the point in an intuitive, sensible and poetic way.

-Metaphors are used across disciplines and genres: You can find them in the most casual conversations, complex pieces of literature and diverse films.
+Metaphors are used across disciplines and genres: You can find them in the most casual conversations, complex pieces of literature, motivational quotes and diverse films.
 They allow any text to stand out and pull its audience into a new reality.

 Metaphor examples in literature

 You can find great examples of metaphors in literature and poetry.
 Written down, metaphors make you identify with certain emotions or experiences, carrying weight that simple descriptions rarely do.